maptv/decalendar/docs/deciday.md

 0.00
 ```

-Regardless of delimiters or duration, the stopwatch units are always centimillidays.
-Removing delimiters makes sense if the durations we are recording are short.
+If delimiters are removed, the stopwatch units change from centimillidays to decimicrodays.
+Decimicrodays are way too precise (move way too fast) to look at on a clock/watch, but can work well for a stopwatch.
+Decimicrodays are 8.64ms long and thus are more precise than centiseconds.
+If even greater precision is required, more places after the decimals can be added.
+Adding decimals changes the units.
+For example, adding a 1 place after the decimal changes centiseconds to milliseconds and decimicrodays to centimicrodays.
+The precision and max value of the bottom component of the stopwatch will always be greater.
+Removing delimiters makes sense if the durations we are recording are short:

 ```
 ssss